deviprasad80/hello-world/README.md

 - `Devi`
    - `Devi`

+-   Example:
+        admin@sonic:~$ show interfaces counters (Leave 8 spaces to highlight it without the '`' sign)

 \# List

 ** Github supports Unicode numeric character references (and HTML entities), you could try colored Unicode symbols, though it depends on the font rendering them in color **